-The Committee met four times in 2015.
+The Committee met twice in 2016.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- the composition of the Bekaert Group Executive (BGE): - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for 2014; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2015; - terms of office of the Directors; - the appointment and reappointment of Directors; - positioning of the remuneration for the members of the Executive Management; - talent management and resource planning in view of the possible merger of the global ropes and advanced cords businesses of Bekaert and Bridon; - the long-term incentive plan for managers.
+- the recruitment of new Directors; - the recruitment of a new Chief Financial Officer; - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2015; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2016; - the Personal Shareholding Requirement Plan for the Chief Executive Officer and the other members of the Bekaert Group Executive; - positioning of the remuneration for the members of the Executive Management; - target setting for 2016; - the long term incentive grants; - positioning of the remuneration for the non-executive Directors.